STEM I - SPARK: Program Details

 Students learn from the ground up by first focusing on the basics and then by continuously reaching further to gain a deeper understanding of more advanced concepts.
 By being exposed to this type of inquiry, students not only learn how to think critically but also get hands-on experience similar to how professionals conduct research and make discoveries.

 In addition to the academic components of the program, we offer a number of extracurricular opportunities to further challenge our students ingenuity and problem-solving skills.
 Additional STEM exploration through design challenges or experiments will be offered in which students can learn through experience, work effectively as part of a team and demonstrate success.
-Other extracurricular activities include lectures on current research at Brown University, and a field trip to explore STEM in action.
+Other extracurricular activities may include lectures on current research at Brown University, and STEM-related field trips.

-In the evenings, students have time to enjoy recreational activities with their peers, along with their SPARK Residential Assistants.
-In past years, activities have included laser tag, bowling, rock climbing, mini-golf, and a comedy show!
+In the evenings, students have time to enjoy recreational activities with their peers, along with their STEM I Residential Assistants.
+In past years, activities have included laser tag, bowling, rock climbing, mini-golf, and a comedy show.

 SPARK Student Goals: